perses/metrics-usage/README.md

 It’s especially helpful for identifying whether metrics are actively used.
 Unused metrics should ideally not be scraped by Prometheus to avoid unnecessary load.

-The tool also provides an API endpoint, `/api/v1/metrics`, which returns the usage data for each collected metric as shown below:
+The tool provides an API endpoint, `/api/v1/metrics`, which returns the usage data for each collected metric as shown below:

 ```json
 {